SSbit01/secure-otp-server/SECURITY.md

 Please avoid:

-- Running automated scanners that may cause disruption
+- Running automated scanners that may cause disruption.
-- Exploiting vulnerabilities beyond what is necessary to demonstrate the issue
+- Exploiting vulnerabilities beyond what is necessary to demonstrate the issue.

 ---